ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 [Custom sensitive information types](custom-sensitive-info-types.md) are used to help prevent inadvertent or inappropriate sharing of sensitive information.
 As an administrator, you can use the [Security & Compliance Center](create-a-custom-sensitive-information-type.md) or [PowerShell](create-a-custom-sensitive-information-type-in-scc-powershell.md) to define a custom sensitive information type based on patterns, evidence (keywords such as *employee*, *badge*, *ID*, and so on), character proximity (how close evidence is to characters in a particular pattern), and confidence levels.
 Such custom sensitive information types meet business needs for many organizations.

 But what if you wanted a custom sensitive information type that uses exact data values, instead of patterns and proximity?
-With Exact Data Match (EDM)-based classification, you can create a custom sensitive information type that:
+With Exact Data Match (EDM)-based classification, you can create a custom sensitive information type that is designed to:
-- is dynamic and refreshable;
+- be dynamic and refreshable;
-- is more scalable;
+- be more scalable;
-- results in fewer false-positives;
+- result in fewer false-positives;
-- is based on structured sensitive data;
+- work with structured sensitive data;
-- handles sensitive information more securely; and
+- handle sensitive information more securely; and
-- can be used with several Microsoft cloud services.
+- be used with several Microsoft cloud services.

 ![EDM-based classification](media/EDMClassification.png)